Yaw system: Yaw bearing

-One of the main components of the yaw system is the yaw bearing.
-It can be of the roller or gliding type and it serves as a rotatable connection between the tower and the nacelle of the wind turbine.
+The yaw bearing can be of the roller or gliding type and it serves as a rotatable connection between the tower and the nacelle of the wind turbine.
 The yaw bearing should be able to handle very high loads, which apart from the weight of the nacelle and rotor (the weight of which is in the range of several tenths of tons) include also the bending moments caused by the rotor during the extraction of the kinetic energy of the wind.

 Yaw drives

 The yaw drives exist only on the active yaw systems and are the means of active rotation of the wind turbine nacelle.
 Each yaw drive consists of powerful electric motor (usually AC) with its electric drive and a large gearbox, which increases the torque.
 The maximum static torque of the biggest yaw drives is in the range of 200.000Nm with gearbox reduction ratios in the range of 2000:1.
 Consequently, the yawing of the large modern turbines is relatively slow with a 360° turn lasting several minutes.